On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Metrics of the lambda -deformed SU(n)/U(n-1) sigma models

-where $\lambda_i$, $i=1,\ldots,8$ are standard Gell-Mann matrices.
+where $\lambda_i$, $i=1,\ldots,8$ are the standard Gell-Mann matrices.
 The matrix $\textrm{Ad}_g - 1 + (1-\lambda^{-1})\mathbb{P}$ and its inverse can be found explicitly in this case, however, they are too cumbersome to be written here.
 Despite the $B$-field contribution is non-zero, it is constant in the coordinates $\alpha$, $\beta$, $\gamma$ and $\delta$ \eqref{eq:parametrization_SU(3)} and, naively, the contribution of it can be integrated out.
-Nevertheless, the invariant $\Delta\tilde{K}$ can be found and it takes the value
+Nevertheless, the invariant $\Delta\tilde{K}$ takes the value